ziyao-hhs/Grasping-by-Spiraling/README.md

 ```bash
 git clone https://github.com/ziyao-hhs/Grasping-by-Spiraling.git
 ```
+## Run the Code
+Enter the main.m.
+The inward bend, upward bend and twist can be obtained via different functions.

 ## Citation
 If you find our work useful for your research, please consider citing the following BibTeX entry: